Birds of Lovell Canyon, NV

 On a resent business trip to Las Vegas, I visited Lovell Canyon after reports of multiple Lewis's Woodpecker, Juniper Titmouse, Pygmy Nuthatch and Townsend's Solitaire (all new birds for me) were posted on the Nevada Birds Mailing List.
 I left my hotel at 5:00am and got to Lovell Canyon at around 6:15am.

 First birds of the day were a hand full of Western Bluebirds followed by an inquisitive Bewick’s Wren.
 Not much else was seen on the way to the Trailhead but when I got there all that changed.
 There were many birds actively feeding and making a lot of noise.
-Western Scrub-Jays were the noisiest and they seemed to follow my throughout my stay there.
-Within the first 15 minutes I got to photograph my target bird, a Lewis’s Woodpecker.
+Western Scrub-Jays were the noisiest and they seemed to follow me throughout my stay there.
+Within the first 15 minutes I got to photograph a Lewis’s Woodpecker* which was my target bird.
 I then shifted my attention to smaller birds in hopes of getting a Pigmy Nuthatch and a Juniper Titmouse.
-I saw a number of White and Red-Nuthatches but I had no luck with Pigmy.
-Juniper Titmice were easier to find as I had a number of them come through the area while I was there.
-Townsend's Solitaire were also fairly easy to photograph as well as Bushtits and Dark-eyed Juncos.
+I saw a number of White and Red-breasted Nuthatches but I had no luck with Pigmy.
+Juniper Titmice* were easier to find as I had a number of them come through the area while I was there.
+Townsend's Solitaire* were also fairly easy to photograph as well as Bushtits and Dark-eyed Juncos.
 A fly by Golden Eagle towards the end of my stay at Lovell Canyon was a welcome sight.

 Lewis's Woodpecker